MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/udp-segmentation-offload-uso-.md

 Before offloading a large UDP packet for segmentation, the TCP/IP transport does the following:

 - Updates the large packet segmentation information that is associated with the [**NET_BUFFER_LIST**](/windows-hardware/drivers/ddi/content/nbl/ns-nbl-net_buffer_list) structure.
 This information is an [**NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO**](/windows-hardware/drivers/ddi/content/nbluso/ns-nbluso-ndis_udp_segmentation_offload_net_buffer_list_info) structure that is part of the **NET_BUFFER_LIST** structure's OOB information.
 The TCP/IP transport sets the MSS value to the desired MSS.
-- Calculates a one's complement sum for the UDP pseudoheader and writes this sum to the **Checksum** field of the UDP header.
+- Calculates one's complement sum for the UDP pseudoheader and writes this sum to the **Checksum** field of the UDP header.
 The TCP/IP transport calculates the one's complements sum over the following fields in the pseudoheader: Source IP Address, Destination IP Address, and Protocol.

 The one's complement sum for the pseudoheader provided by the TCP/IP transport gives the NIC an early start in calculating the real UDP checksum for each packet that the NIC derives from the large UDP packet, without having to examine the IP header.